htzhang99/htzhang99.github.io/_pages/about.md

 <span class='anchor' id='-abo'></span>

 My name is Haotian Zhang.
 I am pursuing a PhD degree in the <a href="https://ustc-ivclab.github.io/">Intelligent Visual Data Coding Laboratory</a> at the University of Science and Technology of China (USTC).
-My supervisor is Professor Dong Liu.
+My supervisors are Professor Dong Liu and Professor Li Li.

 My research interests include:
 - Image/Video compression